You have a thin layer of tissue covering the inside of your

 - a perforated colon

-- diverticulitis (when pouches form on the wall of your colon and become inflamed)
+the wall of the colon and become inflamed

-- cirrhosis of the liver or other liver disease
+- cirrhosis of the liver or other types of liver

-- pain in the abdomen that gets more intense with motion or touch
+- pain in your abdomen that gets more intense with

 - abdominal bloating or distention

 - constipation or the inability to pass gas